radhamadhabdalai/MiLan/Chapter-8/Applications/ObjectDetectcion-new/YOLO/Readme.md

 `Datasets/yolo/train2017`,
 `Datasets/yolo/val2017` ,
 `Datasets/yolo/test2017`
-# option-2    use gstool but you have to configure gsutil using google cloud  I have opted option-1
+# option-2    use gstool but you have to configure gsutil using google cloud , so I have opted option-1
 use command line
 ```bash
 mkdir val2017